THE OLD RECTORY, CHICKLADE, CORONAVIRUS ACTION PLAN

 You can book direct online at oldrectorychicklade.co.uk or by calling us on 01747 820000

 We request that if you are displaying any symptoms of COVID-19 that you call us to postpone your stay.
 Symptoms include; A high temperature, a new and persistent cough and loss of taste and smell.
 Find out more on the NHS coronavirus web site.
-We will not charge you if you have to cancel or postpone because a member of your party is displaying symptoms.
+We will not charge you if you have to postpone because a member of your party is displaying symptoms.

 If you have been asked to self-isolate by the ‘Track & Trace’ service as a result of having been in contact with someone who has been tested to be suffering from Coronavirus, please call us to cancel or postpone.
 Again we will not charge you a cancellation fee if you are cancelling for this reason.